bdunderscore/modular-avatar/docs/docs/reference/first-person.md

 This component cannot be used as the child of a PhysBone chain (you can add it in the parent instead).

 Using this component on _all_ children of the Head can be distracting, as your bangs continually get in the way.

-Currently, animating aspects of objects or components under a First Person Visible object is not supported.
-Additionally, due to technical limitations, First Person Visible is not supported on Quest standalone.

 Finally, the processing involved in this component is somewhat heavyweight, and may result in slower build times.